For-a-few-DPPs-more/structure-factor/README.md

   - [rst cheatsheet](https://docs.typo3.org/m/typo3/docs-how-to-document/master/en-us/WritingReST/CheatSheet.html
 )
 - The documentation will be built by and published on [ReadTheDocs](https://readthedocs.org/)
-- If you wish to contribute to the documentation or just having it locally, you can install :
+- If you wish to contribute to the documentation or just having it locally, you can:
   - Generate the docs locally

     ```bash